etcaterva/eas-backend/README.md

 If you need to send emails, when calling `make runlocal`, set the `EAS_AWS_KEY_SECRET` environment variable.

+If you need to to use instagram, when calling `make runlocal`, set the `EAS_INSTAGRAM_EMAIL_USERNAME` to an instagram user email and create a `eas-instagram.pass` file at the repo root with the password.

 #### Working on the swagger file

 ```bash